-This course covers the diesel engine, plus the drive train including the stuffing box.
+This course covers the diesel engine.
 This is a small, hands-on course.
 Since we will be clustered around the motor with tools in hand, we limit the class to five students.

 When you arrive you will find a diesel motor completely disassembled with an intact block, and all the other parts arranged on several tables.
 A diesel has six systems: fuel, raw water, fresh water, air, oil, and electric.
 If any one of them malfunctions you will be without an engine.

 You and your classmates assemble the engine system by system understanding the purpose of each part and the symptoms if a part fails.
 After we finish assembling the engine, you will KNOW what makes a diesel go, and if it stops what system to go to to get it going again.
 Then we apply what you learn by going to a boat in the water with a working diesel engine and cause it to fail, so we can get it going again.